 THE RISE OF CHURCHIANITY

-It is a historical fact that in the aftermath of the Council of Nicaea, in AD 325, the original MSS of the New Testament underwent numerous alterations and adulterations.
+It is a historical fact that in the aftermath of the Council of Nicaea, in AD 325, the original manuscripts of the New Testament underwent numerous alterations and adulterations.
 Certain scholars, called Correctors, were appointed by the ecclesiastical authorities and commissioned to 'correct' scripture in the interests of orthodoxy.

 The Roman Emperor, Constantine, hit upon the idea of introducing a new super-religion to unify all the peoples of the Empire, and end the ceaseless religious bickering and in-fighting that was threatening to destroy the Empire from within.
 (The Empire was already under considerable external pressure and the security of its borders was looking increasingly fragile.)